black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Remember that range() returns an array, so you can chain array methods directly to the function call.

 Call range() with 1 and 99 as the arguments, and chain the .forEach() method.
 Pass the .forEach() method an empty callback which takes number as the parameter.

+# Step 16
+In your callback, you will need to make two function calls.
+Start by calling createLabel() and pass number as the argument.
+You should see some numbers appear in your spreadsheet.

+Then call the .forEach() method on your letters array.
+Pass an empty callback function which takes a letter parameter.